ml-tooling/ml-workspace/README.md

     </tr>
     <tr>
         <td>SHUTDOWN_INACTIVE_KERNELS</td>
         <td>Automatically shutdown inactive kernels after a given timeout (to cleanup memory or gpu resources).
-Value can be either a timeout in seconds or set to `true` with a default value of 48h.</td>
+Value can be either a timeout in seconds or set to <code>true</code> with a default value of 48h.</td>
         <td>false</td>
     </tr>
     <tr>
         <td>AUTHENTICATE_VIA_JUPYTER</td>
-        <td>If `true`, all HTTP requests will be authenticated against the Jupyter server, meaning that the authentication method configured with Jupyter will be used for all other tools as well.
-This can be deactivated with `false`.
+        <td>If <code>true</code>, all HTTP requests will be authenticated against the Jupyter server, meaning that the authentication method configured with Jupyter will be used for all other tools as well.
+This can be deactivated with <code>false</code>.
 Any other value will activate this authentication and are applied as token via NotebookApp.token configuration of Jupyter.</td>
         <td>false</td>
     </tr>
     <tr>